minprog/programming-2/30 Problem Sets/50 Python/50 Programs.md

 * Getting a random position in the room
 * Determining if a given position is in the room

-For the Robot class, decide what fields you will use and decide how the following operations are to be performed:
+For the `Robot` class, decide what fields (instance variables) you will use and decide how the following operations are to be performed:

 * Initializing the object
 * Accessing the robot's position